 I once started at a solid and level 121, and when I got home I was 44.
 Thankfully I made it home.

-I also started at a nice 142, and ended at 60.
+I also started at 142, and ended at 60.
 AGAIN, thankfully I got home.

 This one I also find crazy, starting at 207 (oops) and ending at a nice 87.
 This one I’m definitely okay with, minus the high BG, but ending at 87 is nice.
 However, it is still a HUGE drop.

 In all situations I suspended my pump during the duration of my bike ride.
-It just seems like no matter what, I drop at least 80 mg/dl.
-I will start eating 5+ grams of carbs before I begin to see if that helps too.
+It just seems like no matter what I do, I drop at least 80 mg/dl.
+I don’t even have any major active insulin, as I eat lunch at 12:30 and ride bike home at 4:00 or later.

 p.s.
 I use the app MySugr for logging all my meals, blood sugars, and activities.